Designed by David Litman. Photo by Donald Dietz.

 by Isaac Klein

-Kevin Kline, Patti LuPone, Mandy Patinkin, Chita Rivera, Olympia Dukakis, and many more lend their voices to The School of Doing, a comprehensive guide to the craft and teachings of internationally renowned stage director and educator Gerald Freedman, including lessons on acting, directing, text analysis, comedy technique, camera technique, Shakespeare, musical theater, design, pedagogy, and the business itself.
+Kevin Kline, Patti LuPone, Chita Rivera, Olympia Dukakis, Sam Waterston, and many more lend their voices to The School of Doing, a comprehensive guide to the craft and teachings of internationally renowned stage director and educator Gerald Freedman, including lessons on acting, directing, text analysis, comedy technique, camera technique, Shakespeare, musical theater, design, pedagogy, and the business itself.
 Foreword by Mandy Patinkin.

 The School of Doing was published in 2017 and now sits on thousands of shelves.
 It has proved an invaluable resource for students past, present, and future, and has been embraced by drama teachers in classrooms all around the country, including in Isaac’s own classes as a guest teacher at the University of North Carolina School of the Arts.